crrabi/simpleswap-dapp/README.md

 ## 1. Project Overview 📜

-This repository contains the complete implementation of the **SimpleSwap DApp**, a full-stack project built for Module 4 of the Ethereum Developer KIPU Program .
+This repository contains the complete implementation of the **SimpleSwap DApp**, a full-stack project built for Module 4 of the Ethereum KIPU Developer Pack.
 It features a robust smart contract backend developed with Hardhat and a reactive, user-friendly frontend built with React, Vite, and Ethers.js.

 The project's primary goal was to create a functional interface for a custom Automated Market Maker (AMM) smart contract.
-This involved not only frontend development but also a deep refinement of the smart contract based on professional feedback, the implementation of a comprehensive testing suite achieving over 95% coverage, and a live deployment to the Sepolia testnet.
+This involved not only frontend development but also a deep refinement of the smart contract based on professional feedback, the implementation of a comprehensive testing suite achieving over 98% coverage, and a live deployment to the Sepolia testnet.

 This document serves as a detailed technical summary of the project's architecture, development process, and the challenges overcome to achieve a production-quality result.
 The development was assisted by a generative AI model, which supported debugging, code optimization, and documentation.